 This post has partner links that I may receive compensation for at no cost to you.
 Thank you!

 From November 27th to January 14th, the sun never rises in Tromsø, Norway.
 During the shortest days, there is only a little bit of light in the sky during the day, putting the city a brief twilight in between long periods of darkness.
-However, this time of year is actually still busy in Tromsø.
+However, the wintertime is actually still busy in Tromsø.
 Unlike the interior of the country, the sea currents keep the city comparatively warm for its position above the Arctic Circle, so going outside is not necessarily unpleasant.
-There are plenty of fun things to do during the Polar Night in Tromsø, Norway!
+There are plenty of fun things to do during the winter Polar Night in Tromsø, Norway!
 Here are some of my favorites.

 See the Northern Lights